How do we love ourselves,

 Each speaker is walking their own path, and have agreed to share, openly and honestly with us, about questions that elude easy answers.
 They have been brave in sharing their thinking on these big questions with us, right now and right here.
 In conversation with these brilliant people, I encountered so many experiences, perspectives and wisdoms different than my own -- and that was thrilling.

-Some of the confirmed, badass speakers include Ragen Chastain, Sonya Renee Taylor, Marcia Baczynski, Sinclair Sexsmith, Vivienne McMaster, Robin Wilson-Beattie, Vanessa Rochelle Lewis, Sam Dylan Finch, Dara Hoffman Fox, Ashleigh Shackelford, Anna Kunnecke and Nick McArthur, Caleb Luna, M'kali-Hashiki, and Tabias Wilson.
-Sign up below for updates and/or watch the Queer Body Love Facebook page.
+Badass speakers: Ragen Chastain, Sonya Renee Taylor, Marcia Baczynski, Sinclair Sexsmith, Vivienne McMaster, Robin Wilson-Beattie, Vanessa Rochelle Lewis, Sam Dylan Finch, Dara Hoffman-Fox, Ashleigh Shackelford, Anna Kunnecke and Nick McArthur, Caleb Luna, M'kali-Hashiki, and Tabias Wilson.

 These inspiring, provocative leaders thinkers will help us explore the big, deep, complex question...

 "How do we love ourselves, our bodies and each other in the face of oppression?"